EddOliver/BBM-Bridge-Baby-Monitor/README.md

 ## Our Solution:

-Our solution in placing a pair of vibration sensors strategically in the bridge to perform a continuous monitoring of data.
-And through AI and Machine Learning generate predictive models for the wear and tear of the bridge, and to recommend the used scheduling for preventive maintenance.
+Our solution in placing a pair of vibration sensors strategically in bridges to perform a continuous monitoring.
+And through AI and Machine Learning we will generate predictive models for the wear and tear of the bridge, and to recommend the user scheduling for preventive maintenance.
 We will use these algorithms and then accelerate them via the potent FPGA on top of the Ultra96 for maximum performance.

 Bill of materials.